uoftcprg/pokerkit/docs/simulation.rst

 Game Simulation
 ===============

-PokerKit is a tool for poker game simulations.
+PokerKit provides tools for poker game simulations.
 Its customizability allows users to define and utilize almost every poker variant that exists.

 Each poker variant often introduces unique game rules and hand types not seen in other variants.
 The versatility of PokerKit allows for the customization of poker variants, allowing users to define their own unique games, adapt an existing variant, or implement a variant not currently supported by PokerKit out of the box.
 This flexibility is achieved without compromising the robustness of the implementation, backed by extensive unit tests and doctests to ensure error-free operations.
 Naturally, common variants are already defined out of the box, so, for most use cases, users will not have to define their own variants.